JakobJuergens/Unif_Inf_TDNN/README.md

-# Uniform Inference for the Two-Stage Distributional Nearest Neighbor Estimator
+# Pointwise and Uniform Inference for the Two-Stage Distributional Nearest Neighbor Estimator
 ---

 This GitHub repository contains the paper "Uniform Inference for the Two-Stage Distributional Nearest Neighbor Estimator" and the corresponding supplementary material.
 Among other things, this includes the R package "tdnnR" that implements the TDNN estimator and the inference methods presented in the paper.